In-Depth Modeling of Tilt-To-Length Coupling in LISA's Interferometers and TDI Michelson Observables: Basic principles of TTL coupling

 Every coupling coefficient $c_\alpha$ represents, in general, the sum of many individual geometric and non-geometric TTL effects \cite{Hartig2022-G, Hartig2023-NG}.
 However, it is not the aim of this paper to derive the magnitude of these coefficients from the multitude of underlying coupling mechanisms.
 Instead, we mostly assume here the total magnitude of all coefficients to be known from other studies and only roughly argue their magnitude when needed.

 In this paper, we will model TTL coupling only up to the first order.
 That means we assume for this study that all higher-order effects (i.e.\ $c_{y^2} y^2, c_{z^2} z^2, c_{yz} yz, c_{\phi^2} \phi^2, ... $) are negligible.
 By this, we mean the following:\\ We know from fundamental theoretical TTL studies and laboratory experiments (e.g.~\cite{Hartig2022-G,Hartig2023-NG,Chwalla2020,Troebs2018,Schuster2016}) that particularly angular jitter TTL coupling is often non-linear.
 These observed higher-order curves are usually plotted over large angular ranges of hundreds of microradians.
 However, the angular and lateral jitters in LISA will be very small: in the order of a few \SI{}{nrad/\sqrt{Hz}} or \SI{}{nm/\sqrt{Hz}}.
 The higher-order TTL coupling curves can therefore be linearized around a certain operation point, for instance, an offset angle of a few tens of micro radians.
 This set point or offset angle is usually defined by the system's alignment.
-Therefore, higher-order TTL noise terms are not as such irrelevant but instead contribute to the linear TTL-coupling noise.
+Therefore, higher-order TTL noise terms are not as such irrelevant but instead contribute to the linear TTL-coupling noise.\\ An exception might be TTL calibration manoeuvres in which larger motion is intentionally applied in order to calibrate the TTL coupling coefficients (cf. \cite{Wanner2017,Hartig2023-LPF-DA}).
+In such a case, second-order TTL coupling might become observable, as was the case in LISA Pathfinder.
+However, experience from LISA Pathfinder shows that even in that case, a linear TTL model would likely be sufficient for the coefficient fit and subsequent noise subtraction \cite{Hartig2023-LPF-DA}.